 - Candidate RIGS/LIGS are those which have been audited by the London Geodiversity Partnership and have been deemed worthy of protection.
 They are listed on the London Geodiversity Partnership and Greater London Authority websites but are not yet identified in London’s foundations.

 - Recommended RIGS/LIGS are those recommended by the London Geodiversity Partnership, identified in London’s foundations

 - Proposed RIGS/LIGS are those included in draft Borough Development Plan Documents

 - Adopted RIGS/LIGS are those identified in adopted Borough Development Plan Documents

 The content of RIGS and LIGS citations is reviewed periodically by the London Geodiversity Partnership.

 Information on geodiversity sites is available in the data search service.
-For more information please contact Julie via the contacts page.
+For more information please contact GiGL via the contacts page.

 Further information on London’s geodiversity can be found by clicking the links below: